WeiDUorg/weidu/README-WeiDU-Changes.txt

   * --process-script implies --quick-log --skip-at-view.
   * UNINSTALL_ORDER to customize the order of uninstallation.
 Miloch should provide documentation.
+  * Can now Uninstall/Reinstall a component in --safe-exit mode, provided it's the last component in the current WeiDU.log.

 Version 213:
   * --save-components-name added.
 It will reprint WeiDU.log, while outputting